 The Faculty Handbook contains information of interest to members of the faculty.
-The regulations in Section IV concerning appointment, reappointment, tenure, and promotion have been adopted by the Faculty under Chapter 4.1 of the By-Laws of Bowdoin College and are subject to change.
+The regulations in Section IV concerning appointment, reappointment, tenure, and promotion have been adopted by the Faculty under Section 7.2 of the By-Laws of Bowdoin College and are subject to change.

-Additional information concerning degree requirements and student academic conduct may be found in the Academic Handbook and the Student Handbook.
-Policies applicable to all College employees, including faculty, have generally been omitted from this Handbook; for these, consult the Employee Handbook or contact the Human Resources office.
-The Faculty, Student and Employee Handbooks and updates, announcements and other resources are located on the web at: http://www.bowdoin.edu/academic-affairs/index.shtml.
+Additional information concerning degree requirements and student academic conduct may be found in the College Catalogue and the Student Handbook.
+Policies applicable to all College employees, including faculty, have generally been omitted from this Handbook; for the most current version of these policies, consult the Employee Handbook or contact the Human Resources office.
+The Faculty, Student, and Employee Handbooks and updates, announcements and other resources are available on the College website.

-This edition incorporates changes adopted through September 2017.
+This edition incorporates changes adopted through June 2019.

-Faculty Handbook 2017-18
+Faculty Handbook 2019-20